kakairesteven/kakairesteven/README.md

 ### Open Source
-A lead at PyData Kampala, a community of users and developers of Data, Science and Engineering tools that meet regularly to share latest advances in data acquisition, storage, manipulation, visualization and modelling.
+A lead at PyData Kampala, a community of users and developers of Data, Science and Engineering tools that meet regularly to share latest advances in data acquisition, storage, manipulation, visualization, accessibility and modelling.

 ### Fun fact
 Besides code, I am a bookworm.
-I am about to publish a book.
+I am authoring a book on Numerical Computing.